This page provides an overview of the Google Kubernetes Engine dashboards available in Google Cloud Console.

 quickly and easily.

-The following dashboards are available for Kubernetes Engine:
+The following dashboards are available for GKE:

 - Kubernetes clusters displays the clusters in your current project.
 Displays each cluster's name, compute zone, cluster size, total cores, total memory, node version, outstanding notifications, and labels.

 - Workloads displays workloads (Deployments, StatefulSets, DaemonSets, Jobs, and Pods) deployed to clusters in your current project.
 Includes each workload's name, status, type, number of running and total desired Pods, namespace, and cluster.
 Features a YAML-based text editor for inspecting and editing deployed resources, and a Deploy mechanism for creating stateless applications in your clusters.